KevinTopollaj/Design-Patterns-in-iOS/02-Structural-Design-Patterns/README.md

 - The Composite Design Pattern is a structural design pattern that allows you to compose objects into tree structures to represent hierarchies.

-- It's useful when you need to treat individual objects and compositions of objects uniformly.

 - In the context of iOS app development, we can use this pattern to build hierarchical UI components or manage complex structures of data.

 - The Composite Design Pattern consists of three key components: